Lately I Feel Everything

 Lately I Feel Everything (stylized as lately I feel EVERYTHING) is the fourth solo studio album by American singer Willow.
 It was released through MSFTSMusic, Roc Nation and Polydor Records on July 16, 2021.
 A departure from the experimental alt-R&B sound of her early works and instead her pop-punk and indie rock debut, it features guest appearances from Travis Barker, Avril Lavigne, Tierra Whack, Cherry Glazerr, and Ayla Tesler-Mabe.

 The album has spawned three singles, "Transparent Soul", "Lipstick", and "Gaslight", the first of which entered the top 40 in the United Kingdom, Ireland, and New Zealand, as well as becoming Willow's first entry on the Billboard Hot 100 in a decade, where it peaked at number 76.

 Composition

 Lately I Feel Everything, the fourth album by singer Willow, poses another wide musical leap for the musician.
-Where 2019's self-titled record leapt into psychedelic soul, Lately dives head on into alternative rock and especially pop-punk sounds.
-It has been described as having songs that are indie rock, emo, grunge, nu metal, pop rock, and power pop.
+Where 2019's self-titled record leapt into psychedelic soul, Lately dives head on into alternative rock, pop-punk, indie rock, emo, grunge, nu metal, and pop rock, with elements of power pop.